-Being penned into the metal tube in the air for long hours could take a toll on even the most frequent fliers.
-Travellers often worry on surviving a long haul flight, which in my belief could be made a real convinient one.
+Being penned inside the metal tube for long hours could take a toll on even the most frequent fliers.
+Travellers often worry about surviving a long haul flight, which in my belief could be made a really convenient one.

-Let’s face it, not every one would be lucky to get the best seat.
-Although, you can be among those handful of people to get one.
+Let’s face it, not everyone would be lucky to get the best seat.
+Although, you can be among those handfuls of people to get one.

 A window seat would not only serve as a solid wall to rest your head but would also not hinder your sleep by passing beverage carts.
-Its also advisable to choose a seat above the wings as these rows usually experience less turbulence as they are closer to the aircraft’s centre of gravity.
+Choosing a seat above the wings would be a good idea.
+These rows usually experience less turbulence as they are closer to the aircraft’s center of gravity.

-Avoid choosing bulk-head seats, no doubt they certainly have an extra legroom like those in the exit rows.
-However these seats are equipped with bascinet for infants and you won’t want to have your sleep interrupted by a crying child.
+Avoid choosing bulk-head seats (seats in the front row).
+No doubt, they certainly have extra legroom like those in the exit rows.
+However, these seats are equipped with bassinets for infants and you won’t want to have your sleep interrupted by a crying child.

 Tip: Ask your travel agent or the airline booking agent to add a comment in your booking to offer you the desired seat.
-Also, consider checking in online hours before your flight, you can save time at the checkin counter as you would already have yourself checked in, all you would have to do is walk in to the Fast Bag drop counter to checkin your bags.
+Also, consider checking in online hours before your flight.
+You can save time at the check-in counter.
+All you would have to do is walk into the Fast Bag drop counter to check your bags.

-Avoid eating starchy foods like the butter roll and deserts that would rise your blood sugar level and would give you a boost of energy when you should be sleeping.
-Also avoid creamy and heavy food that could bloat your stomach and cause discomfort.
+Avoid eating starchy foods like the butter roll and desserts that would raise your blood sugar level and would give you a boost of energy when you should be sleeping.
+Also, avoid creamy and heavy food that could bloat your stomach and cause discomfort.

 Tip: Request for a special meal while booking your ticket, if you want to be served first.

-Although alcohol is a depressant, it can act as a stimulant for few hours after you drink it, which means it might actually keep you up.
+Although alcohol is a depressant, it can act as a stimulant for a few hours after you drink it.
+Which means it might actually keep you up.
 If you can easily fall asleep after a glass of wine, then order for a glass or two along with your meal.

 Beer would be gas inducing.
 Drinking more alcohol or caffeine would frequent your visits to the toilet.